matteocavo/streaming-metadata-analytics/README.md

 The goal is to demonstrate a complete data analytics workflow, from raw data ingestion to KPI engineering, advanced exploratory analysis, and business-facing dashboards.

-This project is part of my Data Analyst portfolio, showcasing technical, analytical, and business-oriented skills.
+This project is part of my Data Analyst portfolio, demonstrating technical depth, analytical rigor, and business-oriented decision framing.

 ## Objectives